Hrx4/Alemeno/README.md

 ## How to run the code
 run the command - "npm install" and then "npm run dev" in your terminal

+The registered users emails are - alice@example.com , bob@example.com , charlie@example.com for testing purpose.
+Also as i am not using any seperate database for students so the progress of students will romove after reload.

 # React + TypeScript + Vite